Samsung Galaxy Buds series: Galaxy Buds 2

-The Samsung Galaxy Buds 2 (SM-R177) were announced on August 11, 2021, at Galaxy Unpacked alongside the Galaxy Watch 4.
-The Buds 2 were seen as the successor to the Buds Plus, which were discontinued following the announcement.
-The Buds 2 include active noise cancellation, and cost less than the Buds Pro, and were praised for their all around performance for the price.
+The Samsung Galaxy Buds 2 (SM-R177) was announced on August 11, 2021, at Galaxy Unpacked alongside the Galaxy Z Fold 3, the Galaxy Z Flip 3 and the Galaxy Watch 4 series.
+The Buds 2 was seen as the successor to the Buds Plus, which was discontinued following the announcement.
+The Buds 2 includes active noise cancellation, and cost less than the Buds Pro, and was praised for their all around performance for the price.